geoarrow/geoarrow/format.md

 **Point**

-Arrow type: `FixedSizeList<double>[2]`
+Arrow type: `Struct<x: double, y: double, [z: double, [m: double>]]`

-For an array of Point geometries, only a single array is used of interleaved coordinates.
-Since this is a fixed size list (each Point consists of 2 coordinate values), a single array of length 2*N is sufficiently informative.
+For an array of Point geometries, one array per dimension is defined.

 Example of array with 3 points: